Byzantine-Tolerant Consensus in GPU-Inspired Shared Memory: Conclusion

 \section{Conclusion}

 Our research aims to leverage existing hardware and software capabilities to address the challenges posed by Byzantine faults.
 In this paper, we formalize a model of shared memory systems inspired by GPU architectures, which can handle processes exhibiting Byzantine faults.

 Our contributions include demonstrating the feasibility of achieving \sbc and \cvbc within this model by utilizing a concurrent object, called \BVCAS.
-In \secref{abcas-imple}, the interested reader can find an implementation of \BVCAS in a non-corruptible crash-tolerant shared memory setting; the implementation builds on Compare\&Swap (CAS) objects, which are known to be implemented in hardware.
+In Appendix~\ref{app}, the interested reader can find a crash-tolerant implementation of \BVCAS in a non-corruptible shared memory setting; the implementation builds on Compare\&Swap (CAS) objects, which are known to be implemented in hardware.

+One might wonder why we cannot use a CAS object in place of \BVCAS.
+CAS is used for accessing a specific memory location.
+For the needs of our consensus algorithms, we want to ensure that once a value is successfully written in a memory location, it cannot be modified.
+In the presence of a Byzantine process, it seems that CAS cannot ``protect'' a memory location from not being updated again.This requirement of memory protection is facilitated by \bvcas.

 We believe our work opens new opportunities for the Distributed and Parallel Computing community to explore.
-For future work, we aim to enhance the understanding and modeling of GPU behavior under Byzantine faults, by considering other fundamental problems of distributed computing within the GPU-inspired model we have devised.
-An interesting question to investigate is whether the resilience achieved by our consensus algorithm is optimal within the model we consider.
+Our abstraction focused on a single block of a single SM, as multiple schedulers may operate across different blocks.
+Future work could investigate synergies between warp schedulers for interblock computations.
+Additionally, we aim to enhance the understanding and modeling of GPU behavior under Byzantine faults, by considering other fundamental problems of distributed computing within the GPU-inspired model we have devised.
+An interesting question is whether the resilience achieved in this work is optimal.

+\textbf{Acknowledgments: }We would like to thank Gadi Taubenfeld and anonymous reviewers for their insightful comments.